lemonparty/lemonparty2018/README.md

 ## Back end

-The back end requires Python `3.3` or greater, and served with Flask.
+The back end requires Python `3.3` or greater, and is served with Flask.
 To get
 started:

 * clone the repo and cd in